-However, I really love garlic and dill fermented green beans.
-They are the epitome of the green beans, and I always make sure that I reserve some of my beans for a jar or two.
-Besides, lactic fermented vegetables are not just tasty and easy to make… they are also a great source of probiotics!
+I really love garlic and dill fermented green beans.
+They are the ultimate green beans pickle.
+Salty, tangy and delicious, lactic fermented vegetables are easy to make and a great source of probiotics.

 - Green beans (~1/2 lbs)